Why You Should Rent Your First Home If You Buy A Second

 Consider Hiring A Property Manager

-If staying abreast of the many laws and codes, as well as finding and keeping tenants, sounds daunting to you, consider hiring a property manager – especially if the rental home isn’t local, says Ferguson.
+If staying abreast of the many laws and codes, as well as finding and keeping tenants, sounds daunting to you, consider hiring a property manager or property management company – especially if the rental home isn’t local, says Ferguson.
 And even if it is, do you really want to drive across town at 2 a.m. to investigate a leaky pipe?

 A property manager can help find tenants and make sure that rent is collected each month.
 They also deal with other assorted issues that come up.
 “Sometimes you have to be tough with tenants on late fees, code violations or other problems,” says Ferguson, who adds that a property manager is also helpful for handling routine checks to ensure the property is being kept up.